goauthentik/authentik/website/integrations/services/aruba-orchestrator/index.md

 ## Aruba Orchestrator Configuration

-1. Log into the Aruba Orchestrator
+1. Log in to the Aruba Orchestrator.
 2. Create a new Remote Authentication Server under **Orchestrator** -> **Authentication** -> **Add New Server**
     - **Type**: `SAML`
 	- **Name**: `authentik`